Pensions

 HMRC Pension Tax Manual PTM102000

 This change was announced by the Chancellor in the Spring Budget 2017.
-Certain transfers to QROPS, requested on or after 9 March 2017, are subject to a 25% overseas transfer charge.
+Certain transfers to QROPS, requested on or after 9 March 2017, are subject to a 25% overseas transfer charge (OTC)

-The overseas transfer charge will apply unless at least one of the following applies:
+The overseas transfer charge was applied unless at least one of the following applied:

 Finance Act 2004 section 244l